progressify/wp-api-python/README.rst

 Upload an image
 -----

-(Note: this only works on WP API with basic auth)
+(Note: this only works on WP API with the Basic Auth plugin enabled: https://github.com/WP-API/Basic-Auth )

 .. code-block:: python